22310 Plestin Les Grèves

 Email : email@example.com

 Informal plants with the same shape and habit as the familiar wild primrose.
 As opposed to the polyanthus forms, the hybrids of the Primula acaulis produce a profusion of individual flowers on single stems.
 These strains maintain the form of the old named primroses - most of which have now vanished - but they are stronger in constitution and much more enthusiastic in performance.
 Each plant is a softly fragrant bonanza of blossom.
 Pick the flowers for your first spring posies - for each blossom plucked, another long scrolled bud springs up.
+They are of course fully hardy and will self-seed freely in the garden producing a lovely mixture of colours.
+These are great plants for the early pollinators.

 Flowering time: February to April